microsoft/hlsl-specs/proposals/infra/INF-0004-inproc-outofproc-compiler-library-support.md

 I have not checked to see the thread safe fixed bits are in the current llvm source.

+* Cleanup between compiler invocations.
+Destroying a process and bringing it back up ensures that any state leaked or leftover from a previous compilation will be cleaned up.

+* Handling of catastrophic errors avoids taking down the calling process.
+The clang compiler is known to abort in certain conditions which would take down a process if they hosted the compiler in-process.
+The worker process will be taken down not the application with an out-of-process design.

 ## Proposed solution

 ### What could an out-of-process design look like?